 “Farming is becoming more than just about growing crops.
 Our industry needs to move forward united, and with common goals.
 I am passionate about technology and the future of farming and hope that we maintain the social license to use these technologies,” he says.

 Barlow’s farm started in 1843 near Binbrook.
-He is the 6th generation to farm the land, and works alongside his father, growing corn, soybeans, and wheat, with a focus on white hilum soybeans for the export market.
+He is the sixth generation to farm the land, and works alongside his father, growing corn, soybeans, and wheat, with a focus on white hilum soybeans for the export market.
 His wife Dianne works off-farm as an elementary school vice principal, and together they have three boys all eager to help out on the farm whenever they can.

 Barlow enjoys aerial photography and using drones to capture field images.
 If he’s not at the farm, you can find him with his family going camping, snowmobiling, and fishing.

-District 7 - Kevin Armstrong
+District 7 – Angela Zilke

 District 8 – Keith Black

-Keith Black was elected Director for District 8 (Huron) in 2014.
-Keith farms 400 acres near Belgrave growing corn, soybeans and wheat, and does custom planting and combining.
+Keith Black was elected director for District 8 (Huron) in 2014.
+Keith farms 400 acres near Belgrave growing corn, soybeans, and wheat, and does custom planting and combining.
 He also pastures cattle each summer, finishing them over the winter.
 His farm has been in his family for over a century.